Medical Power of Attorney Forms

-A medical power of attorney (or medical “POA” for short) allows a person (the “principal”) to name an “agent” with the authority to make medical-related decisions for themselves.
-The document typically goes into effect once the principal becomes “incapacitated”, which is an official term for being unable to make decisions on one’s own.
-The POA-type often needs to be unique to the state in which the principal lives due to the specific requirements of each state.
+A medical power of attorney allows a person (principal) to name another person (agent or attorney-in-fact) with the authority to make healthcare-related decisions when they no longer can themselves.
+The document goes into effect once the principal becomes incapacitated, which is an official term for being unable to make reasonable decisions.

 - Health Care Power of Attorney